mehrens-b/allaboutme/_posts/2019-03-19-first-post-from-prose.md

 I _really_ like working in this format.
 It is very **_fluid_** and I can focus on my writing and less on layout.

 I actually just changed to stackedit for testing.
+Just added another test line.

 Check out where I [work](https://www.mssu.edu "Moso").

 Proud to be a ![SophomoreDay_LOGO.png](SophomoreDay_LOGO.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjkxNzQ1MDhdfQ==
+eyJoaXN0b3J5IjpbMTcwOTI5ODE4MywtMTQyOTE3NDUwOF19
 -->